kauanBestel/FitnessWeb/README.md

 ## Development

 developed by
-Kauan dos Santos Bestel and Palbo Rodrigues
+Kauan dos Santos Bestel and Pablo Rodrigues